TobiasMende/alfred-audio-switcher/README.md

 ## About the Workflow
 This workflow supports quickly switching sound input and output devices.

 It offers hotkeys to quickly switch between three input favorites and output favorites.
+You can also use a single hotkey to rotate among the favorites in sequence.
 Those can also be triggered using Alfred Remote.

 ### Listing Devices
 Once installed, use the `fetchaudiodevices` command in Alfred.
 Once you have selected either "Outputs" or "Inputs",